k0sproject/k0s/docs/architecture/adr-001-autopilot-oci-basic-auth-support.md

         ArtifactPullSecret *ArtifactPullSecret `json:"artifactPullSecret,omitempty"`

         // Insecure indicates whether certificates in the remote URL (if using TLS) can
-        // be ignored, aka InsecureSkipVerify.
+        // be ignored, aka insecureSkipTLSVerify.
         Insecure bool  `json:"insecure,omitempty"`
 }
 ```